-There has been a significant growth of paranoid radio where lies in all shapes and sizes go forth unchallenged.
-At the same time, paradoxically, various inhibitions of political correctness, a false patriotism, a suffocating sanctimony, and a culture of victimisation, restrict reporting and debate in ways unfamiliar in Britain, or France for that matter, where there is more tolerance for the wayward and unconventional.
-When Dick Morris wrote his book about just how Clinton was re-elected - something nobody had thought possible in 1994 - it was better reported in Britain, notably in The Guardian, than in the US because in the US, however newsworthy his revelations, his sexual misconduct made him a non-person.
+3. There has been a significant growth of paranoid radio where lies in all shapes and sizes go forth unchallenged.

+4. At the same time, paradoxically, various inhibitions of political correctness, a false patriotism, and a suffocating sanctimony restrict reporting and debate in ways unfamiliar in Britain or France for that matter where there is more tolerance for the wayward and unconventional.
+When Dick Morris wrote his book about just how Clinton was re-elected - something nobody had thought possible in 1994 - it was better reported in Britain, notably in The Guardian, than in the U.S. because in the U.S., however newsworthy his revelations, his sexual misconduct, made him a non-person.
+Another example: fears of being accused of racism discouraged the press for years from examining the plight of the black underclass and they have also have led the press to ignore and downplay the dramatic changes in the composition of the American population due to the wholly unpredicted results of the change in immigration law in 1965.

-So, for all the size and vivacity of the country, there are proportionally fewer independent voices than in Britain.
+5. For all the size and vivacity of the country, there are proportionally fewer independent voices than in Britain.
 The American manufacturing genius for standardisation seems to have carried over into journalism in the newspapers and the network news shows.
-In the supposedly sophisticated east, in the sunbelt and the midwest, you find the same packaging of news, the same columnists, the same preoccupation with the same celebrities, the same semi-envious, semi-admiring fascination with their lifestyle rather than their work, the same obsession with short term finances.
+In the supposedly sophisticated east, in the sunbelt and the midwest, you find the same packaging of news, the same columnists, the same preoccupation with the same celebrities, the same semi-envious, semi-admiring fascination with their lifestyle rather than their work, the same obsession with short-time finances.